 It takes your child until they are 12 or 13 to fully complete that process and finally

-HOW TO TELL IF YOUR CHILD’S TEETH ARE CUTTING NORMALLY
+HOW TO TELL IF YOUR TODDLER’S TEETH ARE CUTTING NORMALLY

 HOW FAST SHOULD MY 3 YEAR OLD’S TEETH CUT?